wp161/cicd-localrepo/README.md

 - **Assign Reviewers**:

-  - This workflow is triggered when a new PR is created, and PR Size Check completes successfully.
+  - This workflow is triggered when a new PR is created.
   - It assigns 2 random reviewers to the PR.
+Subsequent updates to the PR won't add more reviewers.

 - **Pipeline Run**:
   - This workflow is triggered when:
-    - "PR Size Check" workflow completes successfully.
+    - A PR is created/ updated.
     - A PR is merged.
   - This workflow will execute:
     - Build: Ensures the code builds successfully.